Blogging tips: ethical SEO

 Why not?
 Blogs and social networking sites complement each other well.

 • Conclude the post by posing a question.
-Don’t write a full post but leave something for imagination.
+Don’t write a full post but leave something for the imagination.

 Be natural.